01micko/bunsen-netinstall/README.md

 pkgs-norecs-base: packages to install without recommends (base package list)\
 sysfiles1: system files to copy in before installing packages (mainly apt-related)\
 sysfiles2: system files to copy in after installing packages\
+userfiles: any files here will be copied to the user's $HOME\
 preinstall_commands: commands to run before installing packages and files\
 postinstall_commands: commands to run after installing packages and files\
 apt-keys: script to install the BunsenLabs Apt key\